dkessel/jpimps/README.md

-Java Poor Insert-Word-Here Man's Plugin System
+Java Plain Integrated Mini Plugin System
 ==============================================

 Modular miniature application framework, used by me for some years now.